CloudLabsAI-Azure/PowerApps-in-a-day/00_Prerequisite.md

    ![](images/Module0/environment5.png)

 1. This may take few minutes to complete.
 Wait for it to complete before proceeding with creating an app.
 If it has been over two minutes, try refreshing the browser.
-Once the database has been created you should no longer see this “Preparing Instance” message.
+Once the database has been created you should no longer seethis “Preparing Instance” message.
 You can then proceed with the lab.